Money Stress & Emotional Habits

 Move from reaction to intention

-It’s the invisible patterns no one taught you to see.
+It’s the unseen patterns no one taught you to see.

-And once you can see them—you can finally lead them.
+And once you can see them—they can finally be stewarded with wisdom and care.